 This is a 1.85 acre site above and around the proposed Nine Elms Northern line station.
 We have planning permission for 332 homes, and retail and commercial space.
 We will start on site when the station is finished in 2020.

 We are working with our partners Knight Dragon and the GLA to bring forward the development of Peninsula Place.
-Knight Dragon have unveiled a new £1 billion landmark scheme designed by Santiago Calatrava totalling 1.4 billion square feet which includes a new Tube and bus station.
+Knight Dragon have unveiled a new £1 million landmark scheme designed by Santiago Calatrava totalling 1.4 billion square feet which includes a new Tube and bus station.

 In February 2016 we appointed 13 major property development companies and consortia to a development framework which will help to deliver the thousands of homes, offices and retail spaces vital to keep London growing.